dokku/dokku/docs/getting-started/troubleshooting.md

 To avoid this issue, either of the following can be done:

 - Remove `EXPOSE` directive: This will require respecting the `$PORT` environment variable (automatically set by Dokku).
-Once that change is deployed, the port mapping should be cleared via the `dokku proxy:ports-clear $APP` command (where `$APP` is your app name).
+Once that change is deployed, the port mapping should be cleared via the `dokku ports:clear $APP` command (where `$APP` is your app name).
-- Update the port mapping: Updating the port mapping to redirect port `80` to your app's exposed port via `dokku proxy:ports-set $APP http:80:$EXPOSED_PORT` can also fix the issue.
+- Update the port mapping: Updating the port mapping to redirect port `80` to your app's exposed port via `dokku ports:set $APP http:80:$EXPOSED_PORT` can also fix the issue.
 This will also allow certificate management and the letsencrypt plugin to work correctly.

 See the [port management documentation](/docs/networking/port-management.md) for more information on how Dokku exposes ports for applications and how you can configure these for your app.